|Trail Features:||Outstanding views, Lake views|

 |Parking Lot Longitude||-113.36561|

 The hike to Pitamakan Pass begins from the North Shore Trailhead, located in the campground at Two Medicine.
 To reach the trailhead from Two Medicine Road, turn into the campground and drive a half-mile along the main road.
 The parking area for the trail will be on your left.
 If this lot is full there's another small parking area located a short distance before reaching the main lot.

 From the trailhead hikers will immediately cross a footbridge, and then proceed another tenth-of-a-mile to reach a trail junction.
 The path to the left leads to Dawson Pass, while the Pitamakan Pass Trail leads to the right.

 After passing around Pray Lake and the Two Medicine Campground, the Pitamakan Pass Trail begins to skirt around the eastern slopes of Rising Wolf Mountain.

 Roughly 2.3 miles from the trailhead hikers will cross a footbridge over Dry Fork Creek.
 After walking another two-tenths of a mile you'll arrive at the Dry Fork Trail junction.
 A turn to the right here will lead hikers down to the Two Medicine Entrance Station.
 To continue on towards Pitamakan Pass you should turn left here.
 At this point you'll be on the north side of Rising Wolf Mountain where the trail begins a westerly course through a broad valley, and will travel over relatively flat terrain for the next two miles or so.
-Throughout this section the path alternates between open meadows, pine forests, and a couple of small aspen groves.
+Throughout this section the footpath alternates between large open meadows, mixed pine forests, and a couple of small aspen groves.

 At 4.2 miles the trail begins traveling through a large open meadow.
 From this meadow you'll have commanding views of the surrounding mountains, including Flinsch Peak and Mt.
 Morgan as you look towards your destination almost straight ahead.